eCommerce personalization Will Take Over Traditional Commerce in 2021

 - Adds a Personal Element – Just like humans gather information by asking questions, a messenger chatbot works the same way.

-- Help Brand Stand Out – Because online shoppers consider more than one eCommerce store for their shopping needs, an opportunity lies here!
+- Help Brand Stand Out – Because online shoppers consider more than one online store for their shopping needs, an opportunity lies here!
 If you can provide a personalized shopping experience through conversational commerce, shoppers are most likely to visit your store time and again.

 How to Begin with eCommerce Personalization Strategy in 2021?